keerthanar-pieq/EmployeeDropwizard/README.md

 ## Application.Kt:
- ### Registers Kotlin  with Jackson .
+   ->Registers Kotlin  with Jackson .
-   Initializes JDBI  for PostgreSQL and DAOs
+   ->Initializes JDBI  for PostgreSQL and DAOs ->Registers REST resources
-   Registers REST resources
          AttendanceResource
          EmployeeResource
-   The main function calls run() to launch the Dropwizard application using  YAML config.
+   ->The main function calls run() to launch the Dropwizard application using  YAML config.

 ## EmployeeConfiguration.kt:
 Maps values from config.yml to Kotlin properties using Jackson annotations.